 Wikipedia describes it as “built with some difficulty between 1838 and 1844”, which is a fair assessment.
-11 miles offshore, and at a height of 156 feet (48 metres) it is the tallest lighthouse in Scotland.
+Skerryvore stils 11 miles offshore.
+At a height of 156 feet (48 metres) it is the tallest lighthouse in Scotland.
 The lighthouse was automated in 1994.
 You will often see the Lighthouse Board ship the Pharos heading out to check on it.

 You can take a trip out to the lighthouse with Tiree Sea Tours during the summer, which we would highly recommend!